janikvonrotz/janikvonrotz.ch/content/post/2022-12/20-abrupt-decay.md

 > Attend the last dance
 >
 > A thought to deny\
-> is to believe in a lie
+> to believe in a lie
 >
 > A ferocious rile\
 > with a desperate smile